rockettheme/docs/Docs/wordpress/themes/chimera/faq.md

 -----
 * Log in to the WordPress administrative dashboard at http://www.yoursite.com/wp-admin/
 * Select the **Chimera Settings** sidebar tab on the left of the dashboard.
-* For more information visit our [Gantry documentation][gantry] on the settings menu.
+* For more information visit our [Gantry documentation](http://gantry-framework.org/documentation/wordpress/configure/) on the settings menu.

 How do I change the logo?
 -----